A friend's tragic death motivates Eden Prairie cop to get impaired drivers off the road

 "I had to watch a 5-year-old boy say goodbye to his father a week later," Streiff recalled.
 "Ever since, I have been very strong about DWIs and enforce this law to prevent another child from having to say goodbye to their parent."

-Streiff’s busy night in mid-August was thanks to him first spotting a common driving offense — either speeding, failing to signal or crossing a line along the road.
-One driver was impaired from marijuana; another was under 21 and had an open bottle of alcohol in the car while driving 76 miles per hour in a 60 mph zone.
+Streiff's busy night in mid-August was thanks to him first spotting a common driving offense — either speeding, failing to signal or crossing a line along the road.
+One driver was impaired by marijuana; another was under 21 and had an open bottle of alcohol in the car while driving 76 miles per hour in a 60-mph zone.

 "With impaired driving, it is difficult to measure the tragedies Chad may have prevented," Police Chief Gregory Weber said.
 "Most officers have had to deal with the heartbreak of responding to terrible crashes caused by impaired driving.
 Chad has a strong belief that he is protecting so many and making roadways safer."

-Streiff is one of 24 officers across the state whose singular focus on impaired driving is funded by a grant from the Department of Public Safety.
-The agency put him on its DWI Enforcer All-Star Team in 2019, when he recorded 79 DUI arrests.
+Streiff is one of 24 officers across the state whose singular focus on impaired driving is funded by a grant from the DPS.
+The agency put him on its DWI Enforcer All-Star Team in 2019, when he recorded 79 DWI arrests.

-“It’s extremely rare for an officer to produce that many DUIs in a shift,” said Mike Hanson, direct of the DPS’s Office of Traffic Safety, pointing to Streiff having the knowledge and people skills to pull off five in one night.
+"It's extremely rare for an officer to produce that many DUIs in a shift," said Mike Hanson, director of the DPS' Office of Traffic Safety, pointing to Streiff having the knowledge and people skills to pull off five in one night.

 "The biggest thing that helps me out is my training as a drug recognition evaluator" in 2016, Streiff said.
 "When it comes to DWIs, it's not just the alcohol that I'm looking for.
 Drugs have had a significant impact in today's society and have been on the rise for several years."